 If you are Exposed to someone that has tested positive

 Exposure to someone who has tested positive for COVID-19 means that you have had “close contact” with that individual.
-Close contact occurs when you are within approximately 6 feet (2 meters) of a confirmed COVID-19 case for a prolonged period of time (e.g., sitting in a room together; sharing a car ride; hugging each other), or have direct contact with infectious secretions (such as being directly in the path of a sneeze or cough).
+Close contact occurs when you are within approximately 6 feet (2 meters) of a confirmed COVID-19 case for a 15 minutes or more (e.g., sitting in a room together; sharing a car ride; hugging each other), or have direct contact with infectious secretions (such as being directly in the path of a sneeze or cough).

 If you feel sick but have not had exposure to an individual with COVID-19, you should consult with your primary care physician, telehealth provider, or urgent care service as you would in normal course.

 In no event should anyone who is sick, whether with COVID-19 or any other illness, or anyone who is under self-isolation, attend training or put themselves in areas with the public.

 If someone in your household is sick and has tested positive for COVID-19, you should not attend training for 14 days from the initial exposure to the known positive person.